-What are the symptoms of Lichen Sclerosus?
+What Are the Symptoms of Lichen Sclerosus?

 The common symptoms of Lichen Sclerosus include: